Are you looking for creative ways to celebrate Dot Day in the classroom? You’re in the right spot!

 You’ll find all of our International Dot Day resources in our dedicated collection.

-If you’ve never heard of Pointilillism, that’s okay!
+If you’ve never heard of Pointillism, that’s okay!
 As you may have guessed, it’s an artwork style that entails using small dots to form intricate masterpieces.
-You can start by introducing the style to your students with some examples of famous artists, such as Georges Seurat.
+You can start by introducing the dot art painting style to your students with some examples of famous artists, such as Georges Seurat.

-Once your students have an understanding of the style, why not let them try it for themselves?
-To get started, all you’ll need is some acrylic paint and cotton buds (or the pointy end of a paintbrush).
-Choose a picture to use as a reference for the class to follow – this could be anything that you wish, such as a landscape, portrait or something abstract.
+Once your students have grasped the style, invite them to experiment with it on their own!
+All you need to get started is some acrylic paint and cotton buds (or the pointed end of a paintbrush).
+Select a reference image for the class to follow—something like a landscape, portrait, or abstract design could work perfectly.

-Once finished, hang your students’ artwork up to create a beautiful gallery wall to celebrate their unique pieces of work!
+Once finished, hang your students’ dot art painting masterpieces to create a beautiful gallery wall celebrating their unique work!

 Learn About Famous Artists and Their Painting Styles